Gulf unallocated water release (Gilbert, Norman, Leichhardt and Nicholson rivers)

 Transferring the licence

 Transfer of licences is subject to group B water transfer rules, as stated in the Gulf resource operations plan (PDF, 4.8MB).
-If you apply to transfer the licence, you must provide current results from the prescribed assessment computer program simulation for the simulation period.

 Impact on existing entitlements and the environment

 Licences granted will include conditions that are designed to meet environmental flow objectives and protect existing users' access to water.